 Remove iPhone Activation Lock

-Reaching out to the original iPhone owner
+If reaching out to the original iPhone owner fails

-I have not spoken to the client who traded me the iPhone for time in about 6 months.
-I know there are many 3rd party services to go about bypassing Apple’s iCloud Activation Lock, but after countless hours of research, it seems obtaining the original owner’s login credentials is the most secure way to go.
+There are many 3rd party services to go about bypassing Apple’s iCloud Activation Lock, but after countless hours of research, it seems obtaining the original owner’s login credentials is the most secure way to go.

 - Click on settings.